PhotoPay/photopay-android/README.md

 #### <a name="photopay_parsers_sweden_slipcode"></a> Swedish slip code number parser

 The [`SwedenSlipCodeParser`](https://photopay.github.io/photopay-android/com/microblink/entities/parsers/photopay/sweden/slipcode/SwedenSlipCodeParser.html) is used for scanning slip code number on swedish payment slip.
-## <a name="pdf417Recognizer"></a> PDF417 recognizer

-The [`Pdf417Recognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/pdf417/Pdf417Recognizer.html) is recognizer specialised for scanning [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417).
-This recognizer can recognize only PDF417 2D barcodes - for recognition of other barcodes, please refer to [BarcodeRecognizer](#barcodeRecognizer).

-This recognizer can be used in any context, but it works best with the [`BarcodeScanActivity`](https://photopay.github.io/photopay-android/com/microblink/activity/BarcodeScanActivity.html), which has UI best suited for barcode scanning.

 ## <a name="barcodeRecognizer"></a> Barcode recognizer